Bam Bam Bigelow: Alliance with Luna Vachon (1992–1994)

 In January 1994, Bigelow had a short feud with Bastion Booger after Booger kissed Vachon.
-At the Royal Rumble on January 22, 1994, Bigelow lost to Tatanka, substituting for Ludvig Borga.
+At the 1994 Royal Rumble on January 22, Bigelow lost to Tatanka, substituting for Ludvig Borga.
 During the Royal Rumble match itself, Bigelow eliminated Tatanka, Doink, and several other wrestlers before being eliminated by Lex Luger.
 Bigelow was also one of multiple villainous wrestlers to interfere in WWF World Heavyweight Champion Yokozuna's title defense against The Undertaker, helping Yokozuna retain the Championship.
 Following the Royal Rumble, Bigelow continued his feud with Doink, culminating in a tag team match at WrestleMania X where Bigelow and Vachon defeated Doink and his ally Dink to end their rivalry.
 Following WrestleMania X, Bigelow took part in the WWF's tour of Europe and Israel.
-An April 24, 1993 bout between Bigelow and Bret Hart in Barcelona, Spain was included on the 2005 DVD documentary film Bret "Hit Man" Hart: The Best There Is, the Best There Was, the Best There Ever Will Be at Hart's request.
-On the May 16, 1994 episode of Monday Night Raw, Bigelow defeated Sparky Plugg to qualify for that year's King of the Ring tournament.
-The following month, he lost to Razor Ramon in the quarter-final at King of the Ring.
+An April 24, 1993, bout between Bigelow and Bret Hart in Barcelona, Spain was included on the 2005 DVD documentary film Bret "Hit Man" Hart: The Best There Is, the Best There Was, the Best There Ever Will Be at Hart's request.
+On the May 16, 1994, episode of Monday Night Raw, Bigelow defeated Sparky Plugg to qualify for that year's King of the Ring tournament.
+The following month, he lost to Razor Ramon in the quarter-final of the 1994 King of the Ring.